lifemikey/objectstorage-swift/vhd-uploader.md

 3. Select the container that you want to upload to and the script begins uploading the VHD to {{site.data.keyword.objectstorageshort}}.

-If you prefer the command line arguments approach, you can pass in arguments to this script too.
+If you prefer the command-line arguments approach, you can pass in arguments to this script too.
 The signature is slightly different since all the opinions are optional.

 `$ python ObjectStorageUpload.py -f myOS.vhd -t 'myContainer/myOS.vhd' -u 'SLOS1234-1:SL1234'`